ccomkhj/constrainedML/README.md

 ## Overview

 This repository is dedicated to hosting and sharing advanced techniques in machine learning algorithms, particularly focusing on constraining the weights of certain inputs in regression and multi-layer perceptron.
-Inspired by the robust scikit-learn library, we have ventured into reverse engineering and extending its capabilities to fit custom requirements for specific types of learning problems.
+I have ventured into reverse engineering and extending its capabilities to fit custom requirements for specific types of learning problems.

 ## Purpose

-The purpose of this repository is to provide a resource for machine learning practitioners looking to impose constraints on the input features' weights, which could be critical in certain domains such as finance, healthcare, and operational research.
+The purpose of this repository is to provide a resource for machine learning practitioners looking to impose constraints on the input features' weights.
 The reverse-engineered solutions herein allow for greater control over the machine learning model's behavior, ensuring that the influence of some features remains within desired boundaries.

 ## Tutorials